 In the summer of 2010 I expressed my dislike of clearly visible corten steel edges in restored or recreated garden parterres.
 In a comment to that post some very good suggestions were made to better conceal the steel rims (by either letting the young plants grow a bit, or raise the level of gravel).
-My chosen example of Het Park admittedly consisted of only young planting at the time, so the suggestion that these parterres needed more time to fully mature made sense.1
+My chosen example of Het Park admittedly consisted of only young planting at the time, so the suggestion that these parterres needed more time to fully mature made sense.
+1)The corten steel in Het Park is still ugly, by the way.
+Four years of maturing has not helped at all.
+The same comment suggested it would be almost impossible to spend so much money on corten steel edgings, just to have them disappear completely.
+I think that is hardly an argument to create something visually unappealing.

 I still don’t think these edges are visually appealing, so I was curious how Het Loo would deal with this issue.
 Here they restore, replace and recreate the parterres surrounding the house.
-Initially forced by box disease and a leaking irrigation system, but also inspired by new insights and knowledge, resulting in markably lower and thinner hedges.2 The last phase of that process has begun this September, thus ending the unique combination of newly restored parterres in the west half, and the old parterres in the east half of the lower garden, that could be seen this year.
+Initially forced by box disease and a leaking irrigation system, but also inspired by new insights and knowledge, resulting in markably lower and thinner hedges.
+2)A few images pointing in that direction can be seen here: Cascade weblog.
+The last phase of that process has begun this September, thus ending the unique combination of newly restored parterres in the west half, and the old parterres in the east half of the lower garden, that could be seen this year.

 So.
 How does Het Loo conceal the corten steel rims in their parterre?
 They do not.